sreachtools/SReachTools/README.md

    ```
 1. Change the MATLAB current working directory to where SReachTools was
    downloaded.

    > :warning: Please do not add the folder to the MATLAB path manually.
-1. Run `>>> srtinit` in MATLAB command prompt to add the toolbox to the paths
+1. Run `>> srtinit` in MATLAB command prompt to add the toolbox to the paths and
-   and ensure all must-have dependencies are properly installed.
+   ensure all must-have dependencies are properly installed.
-   - You can add
+   - You can add `cd <PATH-TO-SREACHTOOLS>;srtinit` to your MATLAB's `startup.m`
-     ```
-     cd <PATH-TO-SREACHTOOLS>;
-     srtinit
-     ```
-     to your MATLAB's `startup.m` to automatically have this done in future.
+     to automatically have this done in future.
    - (**Optional**) Additional steps:
        - Run `srtinit -t` to run all the unit tests.
        - Run `srtinit -v` to visualize the steps the changes to the path and